CIRALabs/epp-pre-registration-verification/draft-ietf-epp-pre-registration-verification.md

 ***Step 2: Registrar Includes Pre-Registration Data***

-Within the "create" command, the registrar includes the <pre-registration-data> XML element.
+Within the "create" command, the registrar includes the '<pre-registration-data>' XML element.
 This element encapsulates the pre-registration information, such as the intended use of the domain and any other relevant data.

 ***Step 3: Registry Receives and Stores Pre-Registration Data***